theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 Based on osCommerce 2.3.4-Responsiv with Bootstrap https://github.com/BrockleyJohn/Responsive-osCommerce/tree/php7_compatibility_01

-- Don\'t forget all "filenames" and "folder\'s" are hardcoded.
+- Don\'t forget all "filenames" and "folder\'s" are hardcoded
-- btw: I like it, don\'t waste time for include more files.
+- btw: I like it, don\'t waste time for include more files

 - Master Update 31.
 Jan.
 2017
 - All new system settings and much more in the new /catalog/install/oscommerce.sql